marble-php/entity-manager/README.md

 in the identity map, if it exists there already.
 So even with nested associations, only one instance of a particular entity will exist at any time.
-- You may use a custom repository for a particular entity class by having `EntityIoProvider::getCustomRepositoryClass` return the custom repository class name.
-It must extend `DefaultRepository`, and it must use the `fetchOne` and `fetchMany` methods of its parent.
+- You may use a custom repository for a particular entity class by having `EntityIoProvider::getCustomRepository` return either an instantiated custom repository, or its class name.
+It must extend `CustomRepository`, and it should use the `fetchOne` and `fetchMany` methods of its parent.
-The `EntityReader` should still handle all actual read operations (e.g. database interaction);
+The `EntityReader` will still handle all actual read operations (e.g. database interaction);
 custom repositories allow you to hide query construction details from domain code.
 Custom repositories may also simplify dependency injection, e.g. injecting into a service only the specific repositories it requires, instead of the entity manager.